-In Figure 2, the technique of mobile laser scanning by using the 'MDL Dynascan' system, model 250, is presented.
+Figure 2.
+Mobile mapper system MDL DynaScan model 250 In Fig. 2 the technique of mobile laser scanning by using the "MDL Dynascan" system, model 250, is Modern Acquisition Technology of Spatial Data as a Basis of Environmental Engineering and Planning Projects, (7334) presented.

-The system is specially designed for a rapid 3D mapping of motorways, roads, runways, railways, infrastructure objects, etc. The data can be registered in a normal drive speed.
-The survey of urban environments over a relatively short time is also possible.
+The system is specially designed for a rapid 3D mapping of motorways, roads, runways, railways, infrastructure objects etc. The data can be registered in a normal drive speed, the survey of urban environments over a relatively short time is also possible.
 Such a system makes it possible to register every detail along the scanning corridor, including road verges, traffic signs, surface lines, object facades and everything entering the view field of the scanner.
-Combining the data scanned by laser with the video and photographs make it possible to produce a very precise 3D model [4].
-Such a system makes it possible to scan the corridor very quickly (even 60km/h - recommended not higher than 30 km/h) with high precision satisfying various necessities.
+Combining the data scanned with laser with the video and the photographs makes it possible to produce a very precise 3D model [4].
+Such a system makes it possible to scan the corredor very quickly (even 60km/h - recommended not higher than 30 km/h) with high precision satisfying various necessities.
 One of them would also be the canal scanning for the purposes of reconstructing and designing (Damaturu, The State of Yobe, Nigeria) [5].
+LIDAR scanning, even 350,000 points per second, a large number of points are obtained with georeference coordinates.
+Such a set of points is not suitable to any application in the process of designing, consequently, a data treatment is unavoidable.
+To generate 3D models with all technical characteristics necessary to all kinds of space analyses and new designing is possible by means of a numerico-graphical data treatment, by using a specialised software.
+One day of scanning requires about 7 days for data treatment in order to obtain the corresponding formats of graphical presentations suitable to standard designing in space planning, urbanism and other engineering branches [5].